gnss-sdr/geniuss-place/_geniuss-place/03-coding-style.md

 ---

-Since the seminal work by Kernighan _et al_. in 1974[^Kernighan74], there is a clear concern on the style in writing software and its impact in the final quality of the product.
-Following programming guidelines and code conventions not only helps to avoid introducing errors, but cuts maintenance costs and favors effective code reuse.
+Since the seminal work by Kernighan _et al_. in 1974[^Kernighan74], there is a clear concern on the style in writing software and its impact on the final quality of the product.
+Following programming guidelines and code conventions not only helps to avoid introducing errors but cuts maintenance costs and favors effective code reuse.

 [^Kernighan74]: B. W. Kernighan and P. J. Plauger, The Elements of Programming Style, McGraw-Hill, New York, 1974.